ambrozjagodic/MetaExchange/README.md

 ## Introduction

 **Two implementations:**
-1. **From console**: run the program file with argument *<int>* - number of order books to check for solutions.
-Random amount and balance are generated and optimal solution search is performed for each order book separately.
-Both buy and sell options are executed on all order books.
+1. **From console**: run the program file with argument *-consoleapp* and [string] - type of order to execute (buy or sell) and [decimal] - amount of btc to buy or sell.
+Order is executed over the whole dataset provided in configuration file to find the optimal sequence.

-Example which takes 10 latest order books:
+Example for buying and selling 2.3 btc:
+`.\MetaExchange.exe -consoleapp buy 2.3` or
-`.\MetaExchange.exe 10`
+`.\MetaExchange.exe -consoleapp sell 2.3`

-2. **WebAPI**: HTTP POST request with payload, which contains the type of exchange (buy or sell), amount of BTC to buy or sell and user balances (in EUR and BTC).
-This implementation will find an optimal solution across the whole dataset of orderbooks (combinations of orderbooks are possible).
+2. **WebAPI**: HTTP POST request with payload, which contains the type of exchange (buy or sell) and amount of BTC to buy or sell.
+This implementation will find an optimal solution across the whole dataset provided in configuration file.

 Example postman collection is appended in `.\Data\PostmanCollections`.

-To run in this mode, do not append argument when running the program.
+To run in this mode, append argument *-webapp* when running the program.
 Example:

-`.\MetaExchange.exe`
+`.\MetaExchange.exe -webapp`

+## Notes

+Use `-help` for help.

 ## TODOs